Qiskit/qiskit-ibm-runtime/docs/compare.rst

 running.
 As a result, Qiskit Runtime is much more efficient than its predecessors.

-.. table:: Table 1.
-Comparison of Qiskit to Qiskit Runtime
+.. table:: Comparison of Qiskit to Qiskit Runtime

    +-----------------------+------------+----------------+
    | Function              | Qiskit     | Qiskit Runtime |